 5. If students want, they can email me with questions at rosanne@rlkurstedt.com

-And I Thought About You Books
+And I Think About You Books

 2. Students can write about a sibling, grandparent, pet, toy, stuffed animal or friend, the choices are limitless.